-Fiona Kane is a Nutritionist, Holistic Counsellor, Life Coach, Podcaster, Speaker and the founder/Managing Director of the Informed Health Nutritional Wellbeing Centre.
-Appearing regularly on radio discussing nutrition and health, most recently appearing on 2GB 873 News Talk, Talking Lifestyle, Triple M, 6PR and 2CC .
-Fiona is also proudly a That Sugar Film Ambassador.
+Fiona Kane is an award winning Nutritionist, Holistic Counsellor, Life Coach, Podcaster, Speaker and the founder/Managing Director of the Informed Health Nutritional Wellbeing Centre.
+Appearing regularly on radio discussing nutrition and health, most recently appearing 2GB 873 News Talk with Steve Price, Triple M, Radio National, Talking Lifestyle, 6PR, LAFM and 2CC .
+Fiona is also proudly a That Sugar Movement Ambassador.

 Fiona holds an Advanced Diploma of Nutritional Medicine, Diploma in Holistic Counselling and Life Care and Certificate in Transformational Life Coaching.

-After experiencing major health issues in her 20s, Fiona studied nutritional medicine and counselling to learn how to heal herself.
+After experiencing major health issues in her 20s (strokes and auto immune diseases), Fiona studied nutritional medicine and counselling to learn how to heal herself.
 Now Fiona shares her message of listening to your body and the importance of self-care including a healthy diet.